8 Ways the Science of Schema in Reading Unlocks Your Child’s Brain

 How mental frameworks organize new information

-When they encounter a new word like “orchard,” the Science of Schema in reading suggests their brain searches for the “farm” or “fruit” folder.
-If that folder is organized and full of background knowledge for readers, the word “orchard” snaps into place instantly.
+When they encounter a new word like “orchard,” the Science of Schema in reading suggests their brain searches for the “farm” or “fruit” folderIf that folder is organized and full of background knowledge, new concepts snap into place instantly; if your child is struggling to build these files, you can enroll in our specialized reading comprehension program to help them organize their mental cabinet.
 If the cabinet is empty or messy, the new word is forgotten or “misfiled.”

 The cognitive difference between knowing and understanding